LittleFish-Coder/youtube-downloader/README.md

 It will then download the video with 1080p resolution(if available) and the audio with the highest quality available.

 ### youtube_downloader_video_fast.py
-change the url variable to the youtube link at line 11.
+Change the url variable to the youtube link at line 11.
 ```python
 url = "https://www.youtube.com/watch?v=9bZkp7q19f0"
 ```